openrelik/openrelik-worker-llm/README.md

-# The actual most basic OpenRelik worker yet.
+# OpenRelik worker for analysing files using an LLM provider

+This worker supports the LLM providers defined in openrelik-ai-common.

-This worker will take what file input it can read as UTF-8 and run a prompt on it.
+This worker will take any files it can read as UTF-8 and run a prompt on it.

 You prompt can reference the file contents explicitly by mentioning `$file`.

 The worker expects two environment variables `LLM_PROVIDER` and `LLM_MODEL`.

-You can also specify the optional `LLM_MAX_INPUT_TOKENS` to cap the prompt.
+You can also specify the optional `LLM_MAX_INPUT_TOKENS` to truncate the prompt.

-You can tack this container onto your docker-compose.yml with something like
+You can tack this worker onto your docker-compose.yml with something like
 ```
   openrelik-worker-llm:
     container_name: openrelik-worker-llm